$d$-cluster-free sets with a given matching number: Introduction

-We mainly consider the function $f(n,k,d,\nu)$ for $\nu$ fixed and $n$ sufficiently large.
-Let $g,h$ be two functions of $n$, $f=o(g)$ means that $\lim_{n\to \infty} f/g=0$.
-A lower bound and an upper bound for $f(n,k,d,\nu)$ will be presented in the remaining part.
-The lower bound is given by some constructions, and it is related with Tur\'{a}n functions in hypergraphs.
-On the other hand, the proof of the upper bound is based on a stability result proved by Mubayi in $\cite{mubayiintersection4}$.
-So, before stating our results formally, let us give some definitions first.
+In this paper, we mainly consider the function $f(n,k,d,\nu)$ for $\nu$ fixed and $n$ sufficiently large.
+Let $g,h$ be two functions of $n$.
+Then $f=o(g)$ means that $\lim_{n\to \infty} f/g=0$.
+A lower bound and an upper bound for $f(n,k,d,\nu)$ will be given in the remaining part.
+The lower bound is given by some constructions, and it is related to the Tur\'{a}n functions on hypergraphs.
+On the other hand, the proof of the upper bound is based on a stability theorem proved by Mubayi in \cite{mubayiintersection4}.
+So, before stating our results formally, first let us give some definitions.